Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs

 \subsection{Quality of the fit}

-In Table \ref{tb:chi2}, we compare the quality of the CT18CS fit to the standard CT18 NNLO fit.
-The CT18CS, as an alternative parametrisation of CT18, has as CT18, whose total $\chi^2_{\text{CT18}} = 4292$ (for a total of 3681 data points).
-The experimental data sets which made non-negligible contributions to the change in $\chi^2$ are also listed in Table \ref{tb:chi2} for comparison.
+In Table \ref{tb:chi2}, we compare the quality of the CT18CS fit to that of the CT18 fit.
+It turns out, both have the total $\chi^2_{\text{CT18}} = 4292$ for a total of 3681 data points.
+The experimental data sets which made non-negligible contributions to the change in $\chi^2$ of these two fits are also listed in Table \ref{tb:chi2} for comparison.
 As expected, they are the data most sensitive to valence and sea quark PDFs.